CLOCK

 The fossil record starts around 3.5By years ago with cyano-bacteria in the form of Stromatolites, which are layers of sand and rock glued together by residues from cyano-bacteria.
 Cyano-bacteria absorbed carbon dioxide and seeded the earth with oxygen.
 Cyano-bacteria are unicellular.
 All the oxygen that makes the atmosphere breathable for aerobic organisms originally comes from cyanobacteria or their later descendants.

 Around 2.5 B years ago, there was a great extinction from Arcaic to Protozic eras "Great Oxygen Event" caused ironically by increasing oxygen levels which killed the first photosynthetic microbes that were making oxygen.
-Before the extinction, there are cycles of increasing microbe levels followed by die offs.
+Before the extinction, there are cycles of increasing microbe levels (euchorytes) followed by die offs.
 The cycles are signaled by alternating black and red iron oxide deposits in rocks.
 Eventually, the photosynthesizers evolved resistance and iron gets depleted resulting in much higher oxygen levels even in the deepest oceans, killing of any non-photosynthetic life such as deep ocean vent species.
-Excess oxygen in the atmosphere depleted methane which is a strong warming gas, so the earth cools into a sever ice age killing off photosynthesizers.
+Excess oxygen in the atmosphere depleted methane which is a strong warming gas, so the earth cools into a sever ice age 717 M years ago killing off photosynthesizers.
 In total 99% of life was killed off.
+The thaw that followed led to the "Avalon Expolsion" 635-538 M years ago leading to macroscopic life as Ediachrons such as multi-segment worms.
+Sponges have survived until today.

-Plants evolved with superior photosynthesis from green pigment chloroplasts.
-Fungi followed with the ability to digest carbohydrates such as cellulose.
 Jellyfish were the first with basic locomotion.
-The first with mobility were the Molluscs with egg layers with exoskeletons, and copper based blood that flows throughout the body.
+Around 550 M ago at the start of the Cambrian, egg laying molluscs with exoskeletons, and copper based blood that flows throughout the body.
+Corals appear in the same time frame.
 Within the molluscs are a staggering variety of insects, and shellfish.
-The cephalons, squid and octopus, evolved closed circulation that delivered oxygen to key organs.
+By 420 years ago the cephalons, squid and octopus, evolved closed circulation that delivered oxygen to key organs.
 Octopus show remarkable intelligence and are a true intelligent alien.
 The hard exoskeleton limits the size of insects.
 The soft exoskeletons limit the protection against predators and their load bearing capability.

-The evolution of fish began about 530 million years ago with lampreys and then early fish with developed the skull and the vertebral column, leading to the first craniates and vertebrates.
+The evolution of fish began about 450 million years ago with lampreys and then early fish with developed the skull and the vertebral column, leading to the first craniates and vertebrates

 Around 400 M years ago, a great increase in fish variety occurred.
 It was from the lobe-finned fish that the first amphibians (tetrapods) evolved as four-limbed vertebrates .
 Meanwhile, the insects ruled on land until the fish evolved into amphibians.